 When a customer contacts your call center — for any reason — there may be an opportunity to generate more revenue.
 Taking advantage of this moment, when appropriate, is the best of both worlds for any retailer.
 It’s a way to not only resolve a customer issue but generate more sales at the same time.

-Smart retailers have an action plan, which includes a well-trained customer support team, focused on doing just this.
+Smart retail and ecommerce stores have an action plan, which includes a well-trained customer support team, focused on doing just this.
 They know any daily interaction with customers is a direct way to grow revenue.
 Here are 5 reasons why.

 2. After-Sale Support